brk/bnfx/README.md

 since it is anticipated that external tools will be doing the checking.
 As is, bnfx is not meant to be a standalone one-stop-shop sort of tool.

 ## Usage

-See `grammars/` directory for some examples of bnfx syntax.

 ```
 $ cat grammars/json.bnfx